-Setting up an organized, integrated sales order system will also save you time and help you manage your deals more efficiently so you can keep your sales pipeline clean.
+Setting up an organized, integrated sales order system will also save you time and help you manage your deals and supply chain more efficiently so you can keep your sales pipeline clean.
 Many sales professionals, for example, take advantage of software automation to create, populate and link their sales orders directly to a CRM like Pipedrive.

 No matter the business you’re in, it’s worth designing sales order forms (or using the templates provided below) that will help you manage and improve a variety of transaction types.